Sound Automation of Magic Wands (extended version): Using the Logic with Combinable Wands

-To address this issue, we propose \asout{in this section }a novel \as{restriction}\asout{restricted interpretation} of the wand\as{, called \emph{combinable wand} (we use \emph{standard wand} to refer to the usual, unrestricted connective)}. \asout{In the rest of this section, we write \emph{combinable wand} and \emph{standard wand} to mean the wand interpreted with the restricted interpretation and the standard interpretation, respectively.} Unlike \as{standard wands in general, a combinable wand is always combinable if its right-hand side is combinable}.
-Thus, \as{by only} using combinable wands instead of standard wands, \as{all assertions in logics such as those employed by VerCors and Viper can be made combinable without any of the other} \asout{and thus they do not need the} aforementioned restrictions \as{regarding predicates}. \secref{sec:evaluation} shows that the restriction \as{combinable wands} impose is sufficiently weak for practical purposes.
-Finally, footprints of combinable wands can be automatically inferred by package algorithms built on our package logic.\tout{as we explain in \secref{subsec:solution-combinable}} All results in this section have been proven in Isabelle/HOL.
+To address this issue, we propose a novel restriction of the wand, called \emph{combinable wand} (we use \emph{standard wand} to refer to the usual, unrestricted connective).
+Unlike standard wands in general, a combinable wand is always combinable if its right-hand side is combinable.
+Thus, by only using combinable wands instead of standard wands, all assertions in logics such as those employed by VerCors and Viper can be made combinable without any of the other aforementioned restrictions regarding predicates. \secref{sec:evaluation} shows that the restriction combinable wands impose is sufficiently weak for practical purposes.
+Finally, footprints of combinable wands can be automatically inferred by package algorithms built on our package logic.
+All results in this section have been proven in Isabelle/HOL.